-Lets look at how employing mind over mood can change our relationship with our ever-changing moods to one of peace.
+Lets look at how employing 'mind over mood' can change your relationship with your ever-changing moods to one of peace.

 Angry moods, grumpy moods, childish moods ...they affect us all.
 My teacher used to get angry whenever I beat him at table football but I am sure it didn't affect his peace.

 How is it possible to be grumpy and to experience peace at the same time?

 Here is how.
 Our lack of peace stems, not from the mood itself, but from the mind's commentary that tells us there is something 'wrong' with feeling whatever we are feeling.

 When we totally accept it without judgement, seeing that it is simply part of the constantly changing kaleidoscope of thoughts, feelings and emotions that come and go, then where is the problem?
 Moods, in themselves, are never a problem.
 They are simply energy moving.

 Change your relationship with the the mind's commentary and there is peace.